 Another easy way to reduce print volume is to fit more information on every piece of paper office employees print.
 By reducing print margins and font size, office administrators can make a difference in the overall consumption that high-volume print orders usually entail.
 Enforcing these rules requires giving administrator access to employee user profiles.

-6. Deploy Modern Imaging Equipment
+6. Deploy Modern Printers and Copiers

 7. Deploy Automatic Electronic Backups